 - support for institutions and authors working to meet funding requirements and to make Open Access the default publishing choice

-- transparent pricing plus ease of administration with no separate article processing charge (APC)
+- transparent pricing plus ease of administration with no separate APC

 How do I find out more about Read & Publish agreements?

-Are the journals providing transparency around pricing and metrics?
+Are the Company’s journals providing transparency around pricing and metrics?

 As Transformative Journals, from 2021 we will provide more transparency around pricing and publishing metrics in line with the Plan S Price and Transparency Framework developed by Information Power.